FrankWorldview/os/linux/README.md

 `sudo apt install <package-name>`

 ### Query a Package
-- Check If a Package Is Installed
-`dpkg -l | grep <package-name>` or `apt list --installed | grep <package-name>`
+- Check if a package is installed: `dpkg -l | grep <package-name>` or `apt list --installed | grep <package-name>`

-- Get Detailed Information About an Installed Package dpkg -s <package-name>
+- Get detailed information about an installed package: dpkg -s <package-name>

-- Find Where a Package’s Files Are Installed dpkg -L <package-name>
+- Find where a package's files are installed: dpkg -L <package-name>

-- Query a Package That Is Not Installed apt show <package-name>
+- Query a package that is not installed: apt show <package-name>

 ### Delete a Package
 Remove a package but keep its configuration files: